divinenaman/SaveMyDates/README.md

 <div align="center">
   <br/>

   ### An App that can save all types of to-do/dates for you, leading to an easy productivity boost.
-It suppots a feature called public space that allows users to         share their to-do among other app users and also maintaining a personal space.
+It supports a feature called public space that allows users to         share their to-do among other app users and also maintaining a personal space.

   <br/>
 </div>